 Vertigo Treatment Rostrevor

-Core Physiotherapy and Pilates Studio offers a dedicated and systematic approach to assessing and addressing vertigo and dizziness in Rostrevor.
+At Core Physio & Pilates, we take a structured approach to evaluating and managing vertigo and dizziness in Rostrevor.

 A feeling of spinning or unsteadiness, known as vertigo, is often caused by disruptions in the inner ear, which helps detect body positioning.
 Conditions like Benign Paroxysmal Positional Vertigo (BPPV), vestibular neuritis, migraines, and low blood pressure frequently contribute to dizziness.